gourmetjs/gourmet-ssr/docs/tutorial-2.md

 import "bootstrap/dist/css/bootstrap.min.css";
 ```

-If you import a CSS file in Gourmet SSR, it is statically linked to the HTML page as an external asset via a `<link rel="stylesheet">` tag.
+If you import a CSS file in Gourmet SSR, an individual CSS asset is generated, and it is referenced statically from the hosting HTML page as an external asset via a `<link rel="stylesheet">` tag.
 All asset references inside it (`url`, `@import`, ...etc) will be processed as well.

-This way, you can eliminate the dependency to the external CDN, and serve Bootstrap from your own server together with other local assets which can be more efficient based on your deployment setup.
+This way, you can eliminate the dependency to the third party CDN, and serve Bootstrap from your own server together with other local assets which can be more efficient based on your deployment setup.
 However, for our tutorial, the public CDN works perfectly well.

 ### Using the global stylesheet with minimal per-component customization